Information For Patients

 If the complaint is received by letter, the VP of Patient/Resident Services will communicate with the complainant by telephone or by letter (if no telephone number can be found).
 Every attempt will be made to resolve the complaint within 30 days.

-Complainants will be advised that if they feel that their complaint has not been resolved to their satisfaction and needs to be escalated, they may contact the Ontario Patient Ombudsman at the address below.
+Complainants will be advised that if they feel that their complaint has not been resolved to their satisfaction and needs to be escalated, they may contact the Ontario Patient Ombudsman.

 Inpatients are encouraged to discuss their questions and concerns with a member of their healthcare team (i.e., primary nurse, nurse manager or treating physician).
 Inpatients may contact Patient Relations after speaking to the staff involved in their care, if they feel they require further assistance.